 Both Aetna and Cigna sell Medicare Part D plans and Medicare Supplement Insurance plans (also called Medigap) in most all states, along with other insurance products.

-Around 1.2 million health care professionals are part of the Aetna network, including over 700,000 primary care doctors and specialists and more than 5,700 hospitals.
-Aetna’s provider reach is bolstered by its merger with CVS Health, which makes it easy for Aetna members to fill a prescription practically anywhere.
+Around 1.5 million health care professionals are part of the Aetna network, including primary care doctors, specialists and hospitals.4 Aetna’s provider reach is bolstered by its merger with CVS Health, which makes it easy for Aetna members to fill a prescription practically anywhere.

 Financial Strength Ratings

-Both Aetna (which is a CVS Health company) and Cigna maintain strong financial rankings from the top credit rating agencies.1,2
+Both Aetna (which is a CVS Health company) and Cigna maintain strong financial rankings from the top credit rating agencies.3,5